Smile-Formations/React/chapters/2-basics/02-jsx.md

 Next create some `CSS`:

 1. Create a `JukeBox.css` file
-2. And import it in the `JukeBox.jsx` file:
+2. And import it in the `JukeBox.js` file:

 ```jsx
 import './JukeBox.css';